hyperrhiz/manifest-data/readme.md

 sudo python /Applications/Manifest_Data/manifest_data.py

 or
-sudo python /path/to/manifest-data/scripts/manifest_data.py
+sudo python /path/to/manifest-data/manifest_data.py

 You will be prompted to enter your admin password every time you run this.
 This will create a folder called "tcpflow" in the application directory where it will save all the files.
 You can delete these whenever you want.

 Additional options:
 * -o = set custom output folder for tcpflow data
-* -i = set custom networking interface.
-Default is en1.
-If you run into errors, you may need to change this to en0 or eth0.
-Open a terminal and run ifconfig to see which adapter is in use and specify it here.

 -----------------------------------------------------

 Parsing
 ------------
-To parse the IP addresses from the files, run the following command in a terminal: python /Applications/Manifest_Data/parse_data.py
+To parse the IP addresses from the files, run the following command in a terminal: python /Applications/Manifest_Data/parse_data.py or python ~/manifest-data/parse_data.py -t

 You have two options for parsing the data.
 Running with defaults creates a .xyz file that can be used to create a 3D model.
-Adding the -g flag will attempt to geolocate the IP addresses and output an html file with a google map in it.
-This requires that you download the database from [https://lite.ip2location.com/database-ip-country-region-city-latitude-longitude-zipcode-timezone](https://lite.ip2location.com/database-ip-country-region-city-latitude-longitude-zipcode-timezone)
+Adding the -t flag will output a text file that can be uploaded at the [http://s-1lab.org/project/manifest-data/#upload](Manifest Data project page) to display a Google map of your connections.

 Additional options:
 * -o = specify custom output filename